How to Dehydrate Vegetables

 Using Lemon Juice (or Ascorbic Acid)

-The second reason for spraying with lemon juice is it helps prevent bacterial growth during drying.
+Lemon juice also helps prevent bacterial growth during drying.

 Dehydrating Vegetables for Backpacking